-The District's fund financial statements are combined with the government-wide financial statements.
-The fund financial statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balance.
+The District's fund financial statements are combined with the government-wide statements.
+The fund financial statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balances.

-Governmental Fund
+Governmental Funds

-The District has one governmental fund and considers it to be a major fund.
+The District has two governmental funds and considers each to be a major fund.

-General Fund - To account for maintenance tax revenues, developer advances, professional fees and administrative expenditures.
+General Fund - To account for resources not accounted for in another fund, property tax revenues, developer advances, professional fees, contracted services, and administrative costs.